 FAQs

 You sure can!
-If you want to prepare the salad 2-3 days in advance, it’s best to prepare the salad and dressing separately and then combine the two 20-30 minutes before serving (to marinate slightly) or even just before serving.
+If you want to prepare Thai chicken salad 2-3 days in advance, it’s best to prepare the salad and dressing separately and then combine 20-30 minutes before serving (to marinate slightly) or even just before serving.

 Can I substitute the chicken?

-This might sound a little weird (and some people won’t be fans), but you could quickly stir fry this salad in a wok with a little sesame oil for just a couple of minutes then mix in the dressing and serve the salad warm.
-The aim is to retain crunch in the veggies so just 2-3 minutes should be more than enough.
+This might sound a little weird (and some people won’t be fans), but you could quickly stir fry Thai chicken salad ingredients with a little sesame oil in a wok for just a couple of minutes first.
+Then add the dressing and serve salad warm.
+The goal is to retain crunch in the vegetables, so just 2-3 minutes should be more than enough.

-closeup of thai peanut chicken salad garnished with lime
+Closeup of Thai chicken salad garnished with lime.

 Thai Chicken Salad Recipe